Testing in high-dimensional spiked models: Asymptotics of LR

-The precise form of the autocovariance of $\mathcal{L}\left( \theta\right) $ shows that,\footnote{Fyodorov et al (2013) have an interesting discussion of ubiquity of random processes with logarithmic covariance structure in physics and engineering applications.
-In their paper, such processes appear as limiting objects related to the behavior of the characteristic polynomials of large matrices from Gaussian Unitary Ensemble.} although the experiment of observing $\lambda_{1},...,\lambda_{p}$ is asymptotically normal, it does not converge to a Gaussian shift experiment.
+The precise form of the autocovariance of $\mathcal{L}\left( \theta\right) $ shows that,\footnote{ \cite{fykhsi13} has an interesting discussion of ubiquity of random processes with logarithmic covariance structure in physics and engineering applications.
+In that paper, such processes appear as limiting objects related to the behavior of the characteristic polynomials of large matrices from Gaussian Unitary Ensemble.} although the experiment of observing $\lambda_{1},...,\lambda_{p}$ is asymptotically normal, it does not converge to a Gaussian shift experiment.
 In particular, the optimality results available for Gaussian shifts cannot be used in our framework.
 To analyze asymptotic risks of various statistical problems related to the experiment of observing $\lambda_{1},...,\lambda_{p},$ one should directly use Theorem \ref{AsymptoticNormality}.

-In this paper, we use Theorem \ref{AsymptoticNormality} to derive the asymptotic power envelopes for tests of the null hypothesis $\theta_{0}=0$ against the alternative $\theta_{0}>0.$ Such a power envelope has been derived by Onatski et al (2013) for the case of PCA.
-By the Neyman-Pearson lemma, the most powerful test of the null against a point alternative $\theta_{0}=\theta$ would reject the null when $\ln L\left( \theta;\Lambda\right) $ is above a critical value.
-By Theorem \ref{AsymptoticNormality} and Le Cam's third lemma (see van der Vaart (1998), chapter 6),
+Here we use it to derive the asymptotic power envelopes for tests of the null hypothesis $\theta_{0}=0$ against the point alternative $\theta_{0}>0.$ By the Neyman-Pearson lemma, the most powerful test would reject the null when $\ln L\left( \theta;\Lambda\right) $ is above a critical value.
+By Theorem \ref{AsymptoticNormality} and Le Cam's third lemma (see \cite[Ch.
+6]{vdva98}),